 For the purposes of section 94(1)(c) of the Code, the information statement is to be a written statement in form 8.

+Note for this regulation:

-Note — Section 94(1) of the Code requires a credit provider who has repossessed goods to give the mortgagor certain information, including an information statement in the form required by the regulations of the mortgagor’s rights and obligations.
+Section 94(1) of the Code requires a credit provider who has repossessed goods to give the mortgagor certain information, including an information statement in the form required by the regulations of the mortgagor’s rights and obligations.

 26. Information about proceeds of sale of mortgaged goods